Inventory Management & Maintenance Guide

 Spot checking can be a more manageable way to keep inventory audits under control in between full physical inventory audits.
 This means choosing a specific product, counting the number of units on hand, and comparing it to the number of units listed in the system or inventory sheet.

-This is especially helpful if you have a large product catalog with lots of different SKUs.
+This is especially helpful if you have a large product catalogue with lots of different SKUs.
 Inventory management technology can help simplify this process by prompting a spot check when the system marks the product stock as zero.

 After checking your inventory levels, it’s important to have regularly updated backups of this data.
 This can be as simple as exporting the data from your inventory management software to a CSV file at least once per week.
 Additionally, you can set up automatic backups of the inventory levels provided in your ecommerce platform using apps like this one.